13 simple yet important things to include on your website.

 2. Include a search box on your site.

 There is nothing worse than when you know what you are looking for and cannot find it because the site is not clear.
 Your simple solution to avoid irritation is to add a search bar.
+Especially if you are selling products or have a larger site.

 3. Please keep content to a minimum